Treatments for Colon Cancer Your Options in Treating Colon Tumor

 Treatments for colon cancer at stage 4 include partial hepatectomy (a portion of your liver will be removed) and oophorectomy (your ovaries are also removed) if your doctor recommends surgery as your treatment.

-Chemotherapy
+3. Chemotherapy

 This is the most common and the first choice among the treatments for colon cancer stage 4.
 At advanced stage, the tumor has already spread to your liver.
-Thus, chemo is prescribed to shrink the tumor in your liver before other treatments are further used.
+Thus, chemo is prescribed to shrink the cancer in your liver before other treatments are further used.

 Chemo is also recommended after surgery particularly if the cancer is at stage 2 and above.
 Using both treatments helps prevent it from recurring.
+If you are undergoing chemotherapy, may I suggest that you take Spirulina supplements?
+One of Spirulina health benefits is protection of your heart against negative side effects of chemo drugs.

-Targeted therapy
+4. Targeted therapy

 An example of targeted therapy is monoclonal antibody therapy.